jhnnsrs/herre/README.md

 ## Idea

-herre is an (asynchronous) client for token authentication through oauth2 (and potentially other protocols).

-## Prerequisites

-herre needs a oauth2/opendid server to connect to
+Herre is a Python Library for easy integration with Token Based Authentication in Python Applications, (for example using OAuth2).
+It is designed to be extensible, and easy to use, and is built for the async world, while maintaining sync compatibility.

+Herre is build on top of aiohttp, and uses pydantic for data validation.

 ## Supports

+Oauth2 Protocols:
-- Authorization Code Flow (PKCE)
+  - Authorization Code Flow
     - Within a Qt app through a QtWebengine View
     - With a Redirect Server
   - Client-Credentials Flow

 ## Usage